-This chapter describes how to perform various file related operations in Kentico, such as uploading files into the system, deleting and editing files.
+This chapter describes how you can perform various file related operations in Kentico, such as uploading files into the system, deleting and editing files.
 Before storing files in Kentico, you may want to get a quick overview of how you can store files in the system:

-If you store images in the system, you may want to make various modifications to them without having to use external image editing software.
+If you've inserted images into the system, you may want to make various modifications to them without having to use an external image editing software.
 For example, you can resize a picture, change it to grayscale, rotate the picture, or change the picture to a different format.
 Learn more in: